carbonite logo

 An ounce of prevention

 Now that we scared you about fake antivirus, we need to emphasize how important is that you use real antivirus from a reputable vendor and make sure it’s updated.
 Most solutions will catch about half of the viruses in circulation at a given time, which is far better than not having any antivirus protection at all.
-For the remaining half, you should make sure you have a true cloud backup solution like Carbonite.
+For the remaining half, you should make sure you have a true cloud backup solution like CarboniteTM.

 Learn more about Carbonite's business backup solutions today.